Design Pattern for Program Clients

 2. ProgramRpcClient

-struct is designed to serve as a client for interacting with the Solana blockchain through the RpcClient
+The ProgramRpcClient<ST> struct is designed to serve as a client for interacting with the Solana blockchain through the RpcClient.

 #![allow(unused)] fn main() { pub struct ProgramRpcClient<ST> { client: Arc<RpcClient>, send: ST, } #[async_trait] impl<ST> ProgramClient<ST> for ProgramRpcClient<ST> where ST: SendTransactionRpc + SimulateTransactionRpc + Send + Sync, {} /// Extends basic `SendTransaction` trait with function `send` where client is /// `&RpcClient`.
 Required for `ProgramRpcClient`. pub trait SendTransactionRpc: SendTransaction { fn send<'a>( &self, client: &'a RpcClient, transaction: &'a Transaction, ) -> BoxFuture<'a, ProgramClientResult<Self::Output>>; } /// Extends basic `SimulateTransaction` trait with function `simulate` where /// client is `&RpcClient`.
 Required for `ProgramRpcClient`. pub trait SimulateTransactionRpc: SimulateTransaction { fn simulate<'a>( &self, client: &'a RpcClient, transaction: &'a Transaction, ) -> BoxFuture<'a, ProgramClientResult<Self::SimulationOutput>>; } }